GeorgeDai333/Bitcoin_Dilithium_Transition/README.md

 - Phase 1: My tweaked public keys are not stored on-chain.
 (Acceptable because, in a real Bitcoin chain, the tweaked public keys would be stored on-chain)

+EXTERNAL CHANGES FOR PHASE 2:

+While I couldn't directly edit Bitcoin source code with my python code, I have located the line of code that dictates maximum block weight.
+In Bitcoin source code's consensus/consensus.h file, there is a variable called MAX_BLOCK_WEIGHT, which is set to 4000000.
+To implement my phase 2's change of increasing block weight by 17 times, I would simply set that variable to 68000000.